MOONLABIISERB/marl-ecs-course/Assignment_3/Fixed/Readme.md

     python Visual_fix.py

-    This will generate the plots in the plots/ directory.
+    This will generate the plots in the same directory.